AntonOsika/dotfiles/README.md

 ## Installation

-setup.sh will create symbolic links in home folder targeting dotfiles in ~/dotfiles.
+- `setup_symlinks.sh` will create symbolic links in home folder targeting dotfiles in ~/dotfiles
+- `setup_brew_installs.sh` installs useful apps with brew and pip

-macos.macos confiugres mac and needs to be sourced separately.
+- `macosdefaults.sh` confiugres mac

-Alias `vim=nvim` is set if possible.
+To change shell to `zsh` use:

+    chsh -s /usr/local/bin/zsh

-This repo needs to be cloned recursively (our run `git submodule init; git submodule update`) to get prezto for zsh.
+This repo needs to be cloned recursively (or run `git submodule init; git submodule update`) to get prezto for zsh.

 Iterm2 needs to manually be set to sync with this folder to use the settings.

+Note that `.zsh` will set `vim=nvim` if it exists.

 ## Updating things